apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create-account.md

       --component string   Specify the name of component to be connected.
 If not specified, the first component will be used.
   -h, --help               help for create-account
   -i, --instance string    Specify the name of instance to be connected.
+      --name string        Required.
+Specify the name of user, which must be unique.
   -p, --password string    Optional.
 Specify the password of user.
 The default value is empty, which means a random password will be generated.
-  -u, --username string    Required.
-Specify the name of user, which must be unique.
 ```

 ### Options inherited from parent commands